In Vale of White Horse, a house in multiple occupation (HMO) must have a licence if:

 The council is not currently operating any additional or selective HMO licensing schemes.

-(All these fees are set locally by the council, reviewed annually and cover the five year licence period).
+All fees are set locally by the council, reviewed annually and cover the five year licence period.

 Tacit consent does not apply to this application as it is in the public interest that the council must process your application before it can be granted.
 If you have not heard from the Private Sector Housing Team within 90 days from your application date, please contact us.

-It is an offence to operate a licensable HMO without having obtained a licence.
-The current fine that can be imposed is £20,000.
+It is an offence to operate a licensable HMO without a licence.
+You could get an unlimited fine for renting out an unlicensed HMO.

 In addition, any Housing Benefit paid to the landlord of an unlicensed HMO, may be repayable to the local authority (subject to a Residential Property Tribunal Order) and in some circumstances, tenants can apply to the Residential Property Tribunal (RPT) for a Rent Repayment Order if they have paid rent to a landlord who has failed to obtain an HMO licence.

 A local authority can apply to a RPT to manage an HMO that is not licensed.
 This means the council could take over management responsibilities from the landlord in respect to the property, including collection of rent and carrying out repairs etc. This is referred to as an Interim or Final Management Order.

 Vale of White Horse is required by law to maintain a register of all properties in the district where:

 The council publishes a shortened version of the register which is available to download is updated approximately monthly.
 The register may not include applications that are currently being processed.
 The council maintains a full register of HMO licences which includes names and addresses of landlords and the contents of the full HMO register are available at our office for inspection.